Aplkalex/cuhk-scheduler/README.md

 ## 📊 Data Source

-Currently uses mock course data.
+Currently uses manually curated mock course data (see [Manual Data Entry](docs/manual-data-entry.md)).
 Future versions will integrate with:
 - CUHK's course catalog API
 - Real-time enrollment data
 - Course prerequisite information

 ⚠️ **Disclaimer**: Always verify course information on CUSIS before enrolling.
 This tool is for planning purposes only.

+## 📝 Manual Data Entry

+The former CUSIS scraper has been removed.
+To update the dataset:
+- Edit `src/data/mock-courses.ts` (or `src/data/test-courses.ts`) directly for local/offline data.
+- Optionally maintain a JSON export and run `npm run import:courses -- <file>` to seed MongoDB when you want the API to read from the database.

+For detailed step-by-step instructions, check `docs/manual-data-entry.md`.

 ## � Testing